scanner-research/scanner/README.md

 # Scanner: Efficient Video Analysis at Scale [![Build Status](https://travis-ci.org/scanner-research/scanner.svg?branch=master)](https://travis-ci.org/scanner-research/scanner) #

 Scanner is a system for developing applications that efficiently process large video datasets.
-Scanner applications can run on a multi-core laptop, a server packed with multiple GPUs, or a large number of machines in the cloud.
-Scanner has been used for:
+Scanner has been used for both video analysis and video snythesis tasks, such as:
 * **Labeling and data mining large video collections:** Scanner is in use at Stanford University as the compute engine for visual data mining applications that detect people, commercials, human poses, etc. in datasets as big as 70,000 hours of TV news (12 billion frames, 20 TB) or 600 feature length movies (106 million frames).
+We've used Scanner to run these tasks on hundreds of GPUs or thousands of CPUs on Google Compute Engine.
 * **VR Video synthesis:** scaling the [Surround 360 VR video stitching software](https://github.com/scanner-research/Surround360), which processes fourteen 2048x2048 input videos to produce 8k stereo video output.

-To learn more about Scanner, see the documentation below or read the SIGGRAPH 2018 Technical Paper: "[Scanner: Efficient Video Analysis at Scale](http://graphics.stanford.edu/papers/scanner/scanner_sig18.pdf)" by Poms, Crichton, Hanrahan, and Fatahalian.
+To learn more about Scanner, see the documentation below, check out our [various example applications](https://github.com/scanner-research/scanner/tree/master/examples), or read the SIGGRAPH 2018 Technical Paper: "[Scanner: Efficient Video Analysis at Scale](http://graphics.stanford.edu/papers/scanner/scanner_sig18.pdf)" by Poms, Crichton, Hanrahan, and Fatahalian.

 ## Key Features